 Mental, physical and emotional resilience right now is a must as we continue through the 2020-2021 school year.
 Use the lessons, tools and book recommendations below to help you build on what you learned last month and make way for brighter days.

 YOUR WORDS MATTER

-Making good word choices can play a big role in your mental resilience.
-Your thoughts and words impact matter and directly contribute to your well-being and health.
-This month, gain a better understanding of the impact of your words when it comes to all forms of matter.
-You and your children will learn why it's so important to practice personal responsibility when it comes to your energy.
-The more you practice, the greater your ability to respond and manage your energy in challenging situations.
+Making good word choices can play a big role when it comes to your well-being.
+Your thoughts and words matter and can directly contribute to your health.
+This month, gain a better understanding of the impact of your words and learn why it's so important to practice personal responsibility when it comes to your energy.

 SOCIAL - EMOTIONAL LEARNING

 This science experiment is a game-changer at home and in class.
 Teach your kids social responsibility and greater self-awareness by conducting this simple activity.
 Inspired by Dr. Masaru Emoto’s scientific findings, you'll use organic matter to see the positive and negative impact of energy.
 Enjoy the Social-Emotional Learning bonus included!

 2. ENERGY ANCHOR CARDS

 This download is for you amazing parents and teachers!
 Learn how to anchor your anxiety with a positive emotional response to what's happening around you.

 3. WEEKLY INTENTIONS- ENERGY CHALLENGE